vitiral/wake/design/api.md

 ## [[.getPkg]] `getPkg(...)`
 Retrieve a pkg.

+There are a million possible ways to retrieve a pkg.
+From a path is the simplest (and most obvious), but pkgs can be stored anywhere that computers are.

+Wake takes no opinions on _how_ to retrieve pkgs.
+The `from`

 Pkgs are _just data_ that can depend on other pkgs or the direct execution of other pkgs (cannot depend on modules).